AriFordsham/GHCWiki/status/oct10.md

 GHC continues to act as an incubator for interesting new language developments.
 Here's a selection that we know about.

-- Pedro Magalhaes is implementing the **derivable type classes** mechanism described in his 2010 Haskell Symposium paper \[Derivable\].
+- Pedro Magalhaes is implementing the **derivable type classes** mechanism described in his 2010 Haskell Symposium paper [ http://www.dreixel.net/research/pdf/gdmh_nocolor.pdf Derivable](http://www.dreixel.net/research/pdf/gdmh_nocolor.pdf Derivable).
 I plan for this to replace GHC's current derivable-type-class mechanism, which has a poor power-to-weight ratio and is little used.

 - Stephanie Weirich and Steve Zdancewic had a great sabbatical year at Cambridge.
 One of the things we worked on, with Brent Yorgey who came as an intern, was to close the embarrassing hole in the type system concerning **newtype deriving** (see Trac bug [\#1496](https://gitlab.haskell.org//ghc/ghc/issues/1496)).
 I have delayed fixing until I could figure out a Decent Solution, but now we know; see our 2011 POPL paper \[Newtype\].
 Brent is working on some infrastructal changes to GHC's Core language, and then we'll be ready to tackle the main issue.